Quantization Guided JPEG Artifact Correction: Experiments

 \section{Experiments}

 We validate the theoretical discussion in the previous sections with experimental results.
 We first describe the datasets we used along with the training procedure we followed.
 We then show artifact correction results and compare them with previous state-of-the-art methods.
 Finally, we perform an ablation study.
-Please see our supplementary material for further results.
-In the following section, we stress that the models we are comparing against train a bespoke model for each JPEG quality setting they test on while we train only a single model.
+Please see our supplementary material for further results and details.